leankyr/FullCoverageFromMutlipleRoboticAgents/README.md

 how to execute:

-As long as you have the willow garage world on the gazebo resource path,
+As long as you have the willow garage world on the gazebo resource path and GAZEBO simulator and gazebo_ros_pkgs,

 1.0) clone master repo